Romney Marsh: Smuggling

-The flat, almost empty landscape and numerous waterways made for a smuggler's paradise from the 1600s into the 1800s.
+The flat, almost empty landscape and numerous waterways created an ideal environment for smuggling from the 17th until the early 19th century.
 The traffic was two-way, since wool was smuggled from this area to the Continent.

-The main gangs on the Marsh were the Hawkhurst Gang, the Mayfield Gang, and the Aldington Gang, known also as the Blues.
+The main gangs on the Marsh were the Hawkhurst Gang, the Mayfield Gang, and the Aldington Gang, known also as "the Blues".

 Smugglers on the Marshes were known as Owlers.
 The name was rumoured to be derived from the owl-like sounds they used to communicate at night.